 While fruit does contain beneficial vitamins, minerals, fiber, and phytonutrients, gone is the myth that fruit is a perfectly equal substitute for vegetables, which have a much higher nutrient-to-energy ratio than fruit.

-Fruit is full of fruit sugar, or fructose, which is a poison in high doses.
+Fruit contains fruit sugar, or fructose, which can act like a toxin in high doses.

 In small doses, the liver can rapidly rid of it by converting it to liver glycogen, or energy storage, but this is only the case when there is space available to do so.

 With the standard American diet heavy on carbohydrates and sugar, there most likely isn’t much storage, so the liver then converts the fructose directly into fat.

 Why do you think bears load up on abundant fruit in summer prior to hibernation?
 Yup, they are well-versed in how to fatten themselves up to survive the long winter!

 One study of women even showed that shifting 25% of dietary calories from glucose to fructose raises small dense LDL (“bad cholesterol”) by 45%, increases post-meal triglycerides to by 100%, and increases abdominal fat 4 times faster than glucose (Teff, KL, et al., 2004).

 Let’s just say I’ve had terrible visions of me eating that coconut-sized apple, and my liver converting it directly into ab fat… YUCK.

 Fructose, or fruit sugar, also promotes bacterial infections.